Shân Legge-Bourke: Background

+Legge-Bourke died after a long illness on 14 December 2025, at the age of 82.

+Honours

-In 1998, Legge-Bourke was appointed as Lord Lieutenant of Powys.
+In 1998, Legge-Bourke was appointed Lord Lieutenant of Powys.
 In 2006 she was the subject of a BBC Wales series entitled The Lady of Glanusk.

 Appointed a Lieutenant of the Royal Victorian Order (LVO) in 1988, in the 2015 New Year Honours Legge-Bourke was promoted to Dame Commander of the Royal Victorian Order (DCVO).

-She was appointed an Extra Lady-in-Waiting to the Princess Royal in January 2024.
+She was appointed an Extra Lady-in-Waiting to Princess Anne in January 2024.